Give Your Staff the Tools to Make Your Service More Effective and Rider Responsive

 The course is aimed at new planners (i.e., less than one year of experience) for fixed-route bus operations and planners who would like a refresher course.
 The course is useful for people involved in activities such as:

-- Service and Long-Range Planning
+- Route and Service Planning

 - Service Monitoring and Evaluation

 - Data Collection, and